-An answer to a Question or part(s) of a Question which, within the scope of existing knowledge and studies, gives specifications, data or guidance; the recommended way or ways of undertaking a specified task; or a recommended procedure or procedures for a specified application and which is considered to be sufficient to serve as a basis for international cooperation.
-When Recommendations provide information on various systems relating to one particular radio application, they should be based on criteria relevant to the application, and should include, where possible, an evaluation of the recommended systems, using those criteria.
+An answer to a Question or part(s) of a Question which, within the scope of existing knowledge and studies, gives specifications, data or guidance; the recommended way or ways of undertaking a specified task; or a recommended procedure or procedures for a specified application and which is considered to be sufficient to serve as a basis for international cooperation in a given context in the field of radiocommunications.

+NOTE 1 - When Recommendations provide information on various systems relating to one particular radio application, they should be based on criteria relevant to the application, and should include, where possible, an evaluation of the recommended systems, using those criteria.
 In such cases, the relevant criteria and other pertinent information are to be determined, as appropriate, within the Study Group.

-Recommendations should be drafted taking account of the statement on intellectual property rights, given in Annex 1.
+NOTE 2 - Recommendations should be drafted taking account of the statement on intellectual property rights, given in Annex 1.